Nifty Sept futures trade at small premium

-Reliance Industries, Dr. Reddy's Laboratories and Bajaj Finance were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries, Dr. Reddy's Laboratories and Infosys were the top traded individual stock futures contracts in F&O segment of NSE.

 The September 2020 F&O contracts will expire on 24 September 2020.